 Services for weddings, baptisms and funerals are arranged with the Minister.

-The Westbury Gardens Fellowship meets fortnightly on Monday afternoons from September to April and monthly in the summer and is open to all.
+The Westbury Gardens First Monday Club meets monthly on Monday afternoons from September to April and is open to all.
 The Fellowship supports the East Lancashire Hospice as its main charity.

 We regularly support Christian Aid, the URC’s Commitment for Life Jamaica project and the Unicef Mite Scheme.
 A Harvest service in 2011 used material from WaterAid and in Lent 2012 we supported their ‘Jars for Change’ campaign raising £410.55 after gift aiding.
 The drama presentations suggested by WaterAid went down well – and we won’t forget the one about the loo issues!